 Key nutrients to look for in a high-quality puppy food include:

-High-quality sources of protein to support growing muscles
+- High-quality sources of protein to support a growing body

 If your puppy’s food contains these essential nutrients, you can feel confident he’s getting the nutrition he needs to grow up healthy and strong.

 Many puppy foods are available in dry or wet varieties.
 Both are a healthy and tasty option.
 Just make sure they’re both complete and balanced.
 Some wet foods are “all meat,” which won’t satisfy your puppy’s nutritional requirements.